Alfheim-Realm/Documentation/README.md

 * Fixed backend stuff.
   * Easier ways to manage "Medal of Honor".
   * Grouped all healing items into a single function with customizable variables.
+  * Cleaned and fixed all manufacturing items.
+  * Cleaned all character and monster skills.